Bhola District

+The district is intersected by several rivers, among which the Ilisha River plays a vital role in shaping the local geography and livelihoods.
+Flowing as a distributary of the Meghna River, the Ilisha River runs through the western part of Bhola before merging with the Tentulia river and eventually draining into the Bay of Bengal.
+Along its course, the river forms part of the natural boundary that separates Bhola Island and contributes to the sedimentation that sustains the island’s landmass.
+However, the Ilisha River is also a major source of erosion, threatening settlements and agricultural land in its path, particularly in areas like Mehendiganj and Rajapur Union.

+Bhola is also known as the Home of Ilish, and rivers like the Ilisha provide crucial habitat for the iconic hilsa fish that the district is famous for.

 History

 The previous name of Bhola district is Ashutosh.
 J. C. Jack stated in his "Bakerganj Gazetier" that the island started creating in 1235 and cultivation in this area started in 1300.
-In 1500, Portuguese and Mog pirates established their bases in this island.
+In 1500, Portuguese and Mog pirates established their bases on this island.
 The Arakan and Mog pirates established their bases in the southern part of Shahbajpur also.

 Shahbajpur was a part of Bakerganj district till 1822.
 At the beginning of 19th century, it became difficult to connect to the southern Shahjadpur from the district headquarter due to the expansion of Meghna River.
 Government then decided to include south Shahbajpur and Hatia in Noakhali District.
 Bhola was included in Noakhali till 1869.
-In 1869, it was included in Barisal District as a sub-division.
+In 1869, it was included again in Barisal District as a sub-division.
 In 1876, the administrative headquarter was moved from Daulatkhan to Bhola.
 In 1984, it was established as a district.

 Etymology

 The canal situated in the Bhola Sadar was very wide in ancient times.
 The canal was known as Betua river.
 People used boat to cross the river.
 There was a very old boatman who used to cross the river daily.
-His name was Bhola Gazi Patni.
-The name of the district is derived from the name of this famous boatman, Bhola Gazi.
+His name was Bhola Ghazi Patni.
+The name of the district is derived from the name of this famous boatman, Bhola Ghazi.
 The other sub-districts of this districts are also named according to the names of famous persons as well.